Top Online PhDs in Public Administration

 As for a capstone project, these focus on addressing real-world problems in public administration and are more common in DPAs.
 Some PhD programs allow you to choose between a dissertation and a capstone project, so you’ll want to fully understand what your program of choice requires before applying.

 PhD programs are the culmination of your educational career and are often a big commitment of time and money.
 Tuition can vary widely, from $26,000 to over $100,000.
+For example, the total cost for the PhD program at Walden University can be anywhere from $57,785 to $133,610 depending on how long it takes for you to complete the program and how many transfer credits you can apply.
 Luckily, financial aid for public service degrees and student loan forgiveness are available.

 When selecting a PhD program in public administration, there are two types of accreditations to look for.
-The first is regional accreditation, such as HLC and SACSCOC.
+The first is regional accreditation, such as the Higher Learning Commission (HLC) and the Southern Association of Colleges and Schools (SACSCOC).
 These ensure that the institution meets national educational standards.

 The second is accreditation by specific organizations, including NASPAA, which accredits programs related to public policy and administration.
 NASPAA evaluates programs based on their curriculum, faculty, and student outcomes, ensuring they meet high standards in public service education.